cybersecsi/houdini-cli/README.md

 Interactive mode
 Available commands:
 - run: runs a HOUDINI tool
+- quick: runs the quick command of a HOUDINI tool
 - update: updates the list of tools from HOUDINI repository
 - list: displays the list of all available HOUDINI tools
 - clear: cleanup the output